AMH-PH Q4 2025 Earnings Call Summary | Stock Taper

 • AMH is focusing on addressing housing affordability, engaging with policymakers to highlight the role of single-family rentals.

-• The company has shifted from acquiring homes to selling them, with over 1,800 homes sold to individual homeowners in 2025.
+• The company has shifted from acquiring homes to selling non-core assets, with plans to continue this strategy into 2026.

 3. Forward Guidance and Outlook